Fund Rules

 Unspent and Excess Funds

 There may be unspent or excess funds available from total budgeted funds for any given funding round.
 This may be the result of various reasons, including but not limited to parameter outcomes (e.g., difference between forecasted and actual budget allocation), cancellations/terminations, refunds, or failure to follow relevant procedures (e.g., during onboarding).
 Such events present an opportunity for efficient reallocation of available funding amounts where applicable to maximize the positive impact of the Catalyst program.
-In all other cases, the funds will be retained by the Catalyst FC.
+In all other cases, the funds will be retained by Catalyst FC.

 Last updated